BreakingBytes/simkit/carousel/docs/getting_started.rst

 JSON File
 ~~~~~~~~~
 Originally Carousel collected all parameters from JSON files because it was
-meant to be used entirely from graphic user interface, therefore the application
+meant to be used entirely from a graphic user interface, therefore the
-state was saved and reloaded using JSON.
-This legacy style still works in the
+application state was saved and reloaded using JSON.
+This legacy style still
-current version of Carousel and can even be combined with the class attribute
+works in the current version of Carousel and can even be combined with the class
-style by specifying the parameter files as class attributes.
+attribute style by specifying the parameter files as class attributes.

 Class Instance Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~